ndovro/MMR/README.md

 ### Preprocess CCLE Data
 - Use `ccle_data.R` to normalize CCLE RNA-seq data, map genes, and identify tissue-specific expression patterns.
 - **Outputs**: `ccle_tpm_quantiles.csv`, `ccle_tpm_site.csv`.
+- This File is required for Figure 1 and Supplementary

 ### Pan-Cancer Analysis
 - Use `recount3_expression.R` to analyze TCGA data, identify differentially expressed genes, and annotate results.
-- **Outputs**: Differential expression results for genes and pathways.
+- **Outputs**: Differential expression results for genes.

 ### Ligand and Hallmark Pathway Analysis
-- Use `hallmark_genes.R` and `hallmark_pathways.R` to assess ligand and hallmark pathway expression.
+- Use `hallmark_genes.R` and `hallmark_pathways.R` to assess ligand and hallmark pathway correlations to MMRs.
 - **Outputs**: Ligand-specific and pathway-specific heatmaps and bar plots.
+These create Figure 5 components.

 ### Generate Figures
 - Use `FIGURES2-3-4.R` to generate visualizations: